Boralex

-Boralex is a power company founded in 1990 in the province of Quebec that develops, builds, and operates renewable energy facilities (wind, hydroelectric, solar and storage) in Canada, France, the United Kingdom, and the United States.
-In 2022, Boralex’s total installed capacity is established at 2.5 GW.
+Boralex is a Canadian energy production company, founded in 1990 in the province of Quebec.
+It develops, builds, and operates renewable energy facilities (wind, hydroelectric, solar and storage) in Canada, France, the United Kingdom, and the United States.
+According to the 2022 Wind Energy Observatory, the company is also the leading independent producer of onshore wind energy in France.
+Boralex has an installed capacity of 3.1 GW and is developing a project portfolio that exceeds 8 GW in wind, solar, and electricity storage.
+Boralex's shares are traded on the Toronto Stock Exchange under the symbol BLX.

 History

 In 1990, Cascades, a Quebec company specializing in manufacturing, processing and marketing packaging products and paper mainly composed of recycled fibres, moves into the energy sector by setting up the first natural gas cogeneration plant in Canada (at Kingsey Falls, a few steps from Cascades’ head office).
 Through its Cascades Energy subsidiary, Cascades acquires Boralex, a joint venture founded in 1982 by a group of businesspeople.
 The head office is established in Kingsey Falls.

 In 1997, Boralex issued its first public share offering to finalize several acquisitions and strengthen its financial position.
 The company ended the year with an asset portfolio of 11 power stations with a total installed capacity of 62 MW.

 The next year, Boralex acquired La Rochette hydroelectric power station, its first property in France, and moved into the wood-residue thermal energy market with the acquisition of the Stratton power station in Maine.

 By the end of 2001, Boralex had 200 employees and 18 sites in Québec, the United States and France, for a total installed capacity close to 350 MW generated by hydroelectric, thermal and gas- and wood-residue-fired cogeneration power stations.
 In November 2002, Boralex took its first step into wind power, starting up its first wind farm in Avignonet-Lauragais, France.

 In the early 2000s, Boralex took its first steps in wind power production in France with the commissioning of the Avignonet-Lauragais wind farm in November 2002.

 Boralex continued its expansion in the wind power industry by entering the United States in 2003 with the acquisition of five small hydroelectric power stations in New York State, with a total capacity of 23 MW, and then in Canada with the commissioning in February 2010 of the Thames River wind farm, totalling 90 MW, in Ontario.